Work

 How many days a year can I be absent to take care of my children’s health or education, or the health of other people who are close to me?

-You can be absent from work, without pay, for 10 days a year to fulfill obligations related to the care, health, or education of your children or your spouse’s or partner’s children, or due to the state of health of a person close to you or for whom you are a caregiver.
+You can be absent from work for 10 days a year to fulfill obligations related to the care, health, or education of your children or your spouse’s or partner’s children.
+You can also use these days off to take care of a person close to you or for whom you are a caregiver.

 Under the labour standards law, “people close to you” include the following people: